 The Company intends to deliver shareholder returns principally through capital growth rather than capital distribution via dividends.
 Given the nature of the Company’s Investing Policy, the Company does not intend to make regular periodic disclosures or calculations of net asset value.

 The Directors believe that their broad collective experience together with their extensive network of contacts will assist them in the identification, evaluation and funding of suitable investment opportunities.
 When necessary, other external professionals will be engaged to assist in the due diligence of prospective opportunities.
 The Directors will also consider appointing additional directors with relevant experience if the need arises.

-The objective of the Directors is to generate capital appreciation and any income generated by the Company will be applied to cover costs or will be added to the funds available to further implement the Investment Policy.
-In view of this, it is unlikely that the Directors will recommend a dividend in the early years.
+The objective of the Directors is to generate capital appreciation and any income generated by the Company will in the first instance be applied to cover costs or will be added to the funds available to further implement the Investment Policy.
 However, they may recommend or declare dividends at some future date depending on the financial position of the Company.

 Details of Committees of the Board of Directors and their Responsibilities